The Way of the World (1916 film): Reviews

-In the July 1, 1916 issue of The Moving Picture World, the movie review by critic Robert C. McElravy:

-The interrupted wedding has long been a favorite theme in drama, but it cannot compare with the interrupted christening in this release.
+In the July 1, 1916 issue of The Moving Picture World, the movie review by critic Robert C. McElravy:"The interrupted wedding has long been a favorite theme in drama, but it cannot compare with the interrupted christening in this release.
 It is the climax of a long, carefully handled string of situations and gets over with strength and conviction.
 The performance Is a smooth and enjoyable one throughout.
-The production, free from padding, tells a well-rounded story and is altogether successful.
+The production, free from padding, tells a well-rounded story and is altogether successful."

-In the July 8, 1916 issue of The Moving Picture World, the movie critic observes:

-The story moves off slowly, but with constantly increasing interest.
+In the July 8, 1916 issue of The Moving Picture World, the movie critic observes:"The story moves off slowly, but with constantly increasing interest.
 An interrupted christening, in which the jealous husband claims another is the child's father, makes the chief scene.
 This proves highly dramatic and is presented with conviction.
 The offering as a whole is well handled and tells a story of love and political intrigue.
-A satisfying subject.
+A satisfying subject."

 Preservation status

-A report created by film historian and archivist David Pierce for the Library of Congress claims:

-75% of original silent-era films have perished.

-14% of the 10,919 silent films released by major studios exist in their original 35mm or other formats.

-11% survive in full-length foreign versions or on film formats of lesser image quality.
 Many silent-era films did not survive for reasons as explained on this Wikipedia page.

 According to the Library of Congress, all known copies of this film are lost.